 To ensure that patients are well looked after and receive their medicines appropriately, staff who administer medicines to patients must be appropriately trained.
 The registered person has a responsibility to check that they staff are competent in managing medicines and that they are supported.
+Policies and procedures should be up to date and readily available for staff reference.

 There were records in place to show that staff responsible for medicines management had been trained and deemed competent.
 Ongoing review was monitored through supervision sessions with staff and at annual appraisal.
+Competency was assessed following induction and then annually.